 No technique is 100% you will have failures but it’s fine just graft a few extras in case of failure.

 Think of it as operating on your Peachtree.
 Clean your tools in an alcohol solution, you don’t want to introduce germs or bacteria into your splice.
 The honey is the antibacterial cream for your graft, ( I have been told you can use your own spittle as well, I tried it as an experiment and it worked fine graft took well.)

 Electrical tape is the bandage for your graft to hold it in place, stop moisture from getting in and keep germs or bacteria out.

 Wedge Graft for Peachtrees

-The 3rd procedure that is having great grafting peach trees success, is fairly straightforward.
+The 3rd procedure which is having great grafting peach trees success, is fairly straightforward.
 It’s basically creating a wedge out of the donor, and the recipient branch and adding them together.

 The only issue with this type of Tree Grafting is you need to wrap the graft really tightly to support it while it is healing.
 Any bit of movement in the graft will cause the splice to fail and die.

-If you do have some grafts not take, just leave them on the tree until next winter and then cut them off.
+If you do have some grafts not taken, just leave them on the tree until next winter and then cut them off.
 This way you make sure they died.

 T Splice Graft Peach

 The T splice Grafting Peach Trees Procedure.
 It is another simple grafting peach trees procedure, that only separates the bark in the shape of a T.

 On the recipient tree branch, use a sharp knife to score the bark across one whole half of the branch but not cutting into the wood.
 Then score down the length of the branch about 3cm.
 Use a blunt knife and slowly peel open the score marks

 Now you have to prepare the donor branch, we need to whittle down to a wedge but this time only cut down one side into a wedge.

 Insert the Donor branch into the prepared slot and push down tight, use honey to seal the wound and wrap tightly with electrical tape.